 How can the OSTI be impartial to the Insurer when the Insurer pays its fees?

 Although the insurer pays a fee for each complaint that is submitted to OSTI, OSTI understands that insurers get their funding from consumers who pay their premiums.
-OSTI always appreciates that their services are funded both by the consumer and by the insurer.
+OSTI always appreciates that its services are funded both by the consumer and by the insurer.
 OSTI takes its role as an impartial and independent forum very seriously and deals with each complaint that is lodged with it.

-What type of Complaints does the OSTI cover?
+What type of complaints does the OSTI cover?

-OSTI has jurisdiction to deal with any short-term insurance matter where –
+OSTI has jurisdiction to deal with any short-term insurance matter where:

-- The insurer is a memberof the OSTI;
+- The insurer is a member of the OSTI;

 - The claim is within its monetary jurisdiction,